starjumper30/ui-library/README.md

 - Also, it's not just your library code that needs to get tree-shaken, it's your library's dependencies as well.
 For example, if you have a data-grid module that references a giant third-party grid library and some of your users are only interested in you form components, don't make them bundle the grid library!
 - The root public-api.ts file in your library should have only symbolic links such as _**export * from 'ui-components/data-grid';**_ This allows the user to use an import like 'ui-components' without actually importing the whole library and all its dependencies

-Add path entries to the root tsconfig.json so that your demo app can reference the built library code:
+Add path entries to the root tsconfig.json so that your demo app can reference the built library code (CLI may have already added this):
 ```
 "paths": {
-  "ui-widgets": [
-    "dist/ui-widgets"
-  ],
-  "ui-widgets/*": [
+  "ui-components": [
-    "dist/ui-widgets/*"
+    "dist/ui-components/ui-components",
+    "dist/ui-components"
   ]
 }
 ```